LaplacesDemonR/LaplacesDemonCpp/README.md

 To use LaplacesDemonCpp, simply activate the LaplacesDemonCpp library, and any C++ functions here will replace the R functions in LaplacesDemon.

 This package should be considered experimental until further along in development.
+The optimization of C++ functions will improve with time.

 # Installation #
 ---